braineatingmachines/braineatingmachines.github.io/_posts/2019-10-17-rubber-band-car.md

 ### Steps

 Print the [instructions sheet](/shop) and provide them as steps along with the package.
 There are two ways you can conduct it.
 Give it to kids and let them follow and figure out the instructions, or have an adult walk them through the steps, as they go along.
-Follow which ever, depending upon your audience.
+Follow whichever, depending on your audience.

 ![Instructions](/assets/img/pre-lego/pdf-page1.png)